Long Seam: Restoring Khmer history after Year Zero

 After a long absence from Cambodia, Long Seam was able to return there for the first time in 1982 with a Russian delegation on an assessment mission.

 He continued to travel frequently to Russia as the countries kept close ties within the Eastern Bloc.
 In 1987, he published with Russian linguist Professor Plam, a Russian-Khmer Summary Dictionary.
 Having become a Soviet citizen, he was appointed Scientific Collaborator at the Institute of Oriental Studies of the Academy of Sciences.
 He remarried with Klara, head doctor in a hospital in Moscow who died in 2004.

 In the aftermath of the Paris Peace Agreement in January 1993, he returned to settle permanently in Cambodia to recast epigraphic studies there thanks to the TOKTEN (Transfer of Knowledge Through Expatriate Nationals) program of the United Nations.
 In 1994, he became an expert advisor to the Royal Government of Cambodia, which enabled him to found a National Language Institute.
 He taught the language and epigraphy of Old Khmer at the Faculty of Archeology of the Royal University of Phnom Penh where he was able to train a good number of students who followed his passion and became readers or assistants of Khmer epigraphic studies.
 He was later appointed member of the Royal Academy of Cambodia in 2001 and vice-president of this Academy with the rank of Secretary of State in 2006.

-Long Seam passed away in Phnom Penh on July 15, 2007 leaving his third wife Vanna as a widow.
+Long Seam died in Phnom Penh on July 15, 2007, leaving his third wife Vanna as a widow.